Recommendations for Follow-Up Care After Treatment for Colon Cancer

 - Eat a healthy diet rich in whole grains, fruits, and vegetables.
 Try to limit red and processed meats.

-- Limit alcohol use - 2 or fewer drinks per day for men; 1 or fewer drinks per day for women.
+- Limit alcohol use to 2 or fewer drinks per day for men and 1 or fewer drinks per day for women.

 - Quit tobacco.
 While the research has not shown a direct link to colon cancer recurrence and tobacco use, tobacco use causes many other cancers and health issues.
 Learn more about quitting here.

-- It is important to maintain your health insurance so that you can continue to receive your follow-up care as recommended.
-If you are having insurance issues, ask your team for a referral to a social worker who can assist with this.
+- It is important to have health insurance so that you can get your follow-up care as recommended.
+If you are having insurance issues, ask your team about talking with a social worker who can help with this.